Related: Best Snowshoes for Women

 The models that excel best in deep snow are the ones with the widest frame and longer tails.
-The biggest we tested is the Louis Garneau Blizzard II, which took home a score of 10 out of 10 - the best rating a product can earn.
-Not coincidentally, these are the best floaters.
-Next is the Crescent Moon Gold 10, which also scored a 10 out of 10.
+The biggest we tested is the Louis Garneau Blizzard II, and it offers excellent floation.
+The Crescent Moon Gold 10 is also excellent in deep snow.
 The Crescent Moon is smaller, but also quite a bit narrower.
-What the Crescent Moon lacks in flotation it makes up for in stride ergonomics.
+What the Crescent Moon lacks in flotation, it makes up for in stride ergonomics.
 The qualities that boost flotation often hinder an efficient stride, and vice versa.
 Winter recreationists should consider which is more important for their needs.

-The MSR Lightning Ascents are almost ideal for off-trail travel in deep snow and varying conditions.
-Others (like the Chinook Trekker) are bigger, and therefore float better, but for all-around users, the Lightning Ascent is worth pressing into duty in deep snow.
+The MSR Lightning Ascent is almost ideal for off-trail travel in deep snow and varying conditions.
+Others (like the Chinook Trekker) are bigger and float better.
+But, for all-around users, the Lightning Ascent is worth pressing into duty in deep snow.
 Add the optional flotation tails, and the MSR excels.
 The TSL Symbioz Elite is a unique case.
 It is the smallest product we tested.
 It follows that we would expect poorer flotation.
-What isn't readily apparent, regarding flotation, is that the entire length of the Symbioz is flexible.
-This is an attribute optimized for walking comfort, especially on hard and crusty snow.
+What isn't readily apparent, regarding flotation, is that the entire length of the Symbioz is flexible, an attribute optimized for walking comfort, especially on hard and crusty snow.
 The drawback of this, however, is that one's weight is focused in the middle of the length and the flotation ends up even less than what we would expect of rigid snowshoes of the same size.
 For the terrain and conditions the TSL is designed for, the poor flotation is not a problem.
 Nonetheless, it is worth noting.
-The Fimbulvetr Hikr scored an impressive score of 8 out of 10 in the flotation metric - the third highest - but were also the lowest scoring model in our fleet.
+The Fimbulvetr Hikr earned an impressive score in the flotation metric but is one of the lowest scoring models overall.

 After flotation, traction is the most important consideration.
 Snow is slippery.
 Wide applications of snow travel require traction that is versatile and stabilizing.
 We measured traction by testing each pair on steep and slick hillsides.
 We evaluated the stability and support gained from the grip on the bottom of each shoe.